ASLA

 A conviction for a Domestic Assault 2 or felony Harassment charge requires that you spend time in jail.
 Having a powerful DV attorney in your corner could mean the difference between being found not guilty and spending months to years in jail.

-Common Types of Domestic Violence ChargesWe aren't together anymore.
-Is it still Domestic Violence?
+Common Types of Domestic Violence ChargesWhat Makes it Domestic Violence?

-Yes, a criminal incident with a current or past romantic partner creates a domestic relationship in WA State.
-Other domestic relationships include family (by blood or marriage), a person you have a child in common with, and even current roommates.
+A criminal incident with a current or past romantic partner creates a domestic relationship in WA State.
+Other domestic relationships include family (by blood or marriage), a person you have a child in common with, and current roommates.
+There needs to be a criminal accusation, but despite the name, there does not need to be violence.

 How do I get my DV Charges Dropped or Reduced?

-Preserve your rights and defense options by remaining silent and contact an attorney for guidance as soon as possible.
+The first step is to preserve your rights and defense options by not discussing your case with law enforcement.
+Avoid communication with the alleged victim and contact an attorney for guidance as soon as possible.

 A good domestic violence lawyer will protect your rights and mitigate or eliminate the domestic violence penalties.
 When selecting a domestic violence attorney, it is a good idea to choose one who not only has DV defense experience, but who also has the knowledge to protect you from civil consequences that can be life changing.

-Beckwith Law has successfully defended thousands of clients accused of DV related crimes in Pierce County, King County, Kitsap County, Snohomish County, and Thurston County, WA.
-A proven track record has earned Beckwith Law a strong reputation for winning difficult cases in Puget Sound courts that include Tacoma, Seattle, Olympia, Kent, Puyallup, Bellevue, and Lakewood, WA.
+At Beckwith Law, we have successfully defended thousands of clients accused of DV related crimes in Pierce County, King County, Kitsap County, Snohomish County, and Thurston County, WA.
+A proven track record has earned us a strong reputation for winning difficult cases in Puget Sound courts that include Tacoma, Seattle, Olympia, Kent, Puyallup, Bellevue, and Lakewood, WA.